Austro-Hungarian rule in Bosnia and Herzegovina: Ethnic relations

-In Croatian politics there were two factions and their formal political organising ran slowly.
+In Croatian politics, there were two factions and their formal political organising ran slowly.
 The fundamental reason for this Croatian political division was disagreement between the Franciscan Bosnian Province and the Archbishop's Chancery on the organisation of parishes within the archdiocese.
-The first initiative for creation of a Croatian political party came from the Croatian intelligentsia which gained support from the Franciscans.
+The first initiative for the creation of a Croatian political party came from the Croatian intelligentsia which gained support from the Franciscans.
 In 1908, after some preparations, it founded the Croatian People's Union with Ivo Pilar as its main ideologist.
 In its program, the HNZ advocated the annexation of Bosnia and Herzegovina by Austria-Hungary and its unification with the rest of the Croatian lands.
-In relations with the Serbs, the HNZ stood for a strict reciprocity, rejecting the idea of Bosnia and Herzegovina's unification with any other country or its autonomy.
-The HNZ did not demand any changes in social relations or changes in the agrarian relations.
+In relations with the Serbs, the HNZ stood for strict reciprocity, rejecting the idea of Bosnia and Herzegovina's unification with any other country or its autonomy.
+The HNZ did not demand any changes in social relations or changes in agrarian relations.
 They tried to maintain good relations with the Muslim population, which was the only way to gain political strength.
-Because of this, they were harshly criticized by the Štadler's Croatian Catholic Association (HKU) that advocated an end to the serf system.
+Because of this, they were harshly criticized by the Štadler's Croatian Catholic Association (HKU) which advocated an end to the serf system.
 Pilar believed that the HNZ's goals could only be achieved if Croats gained support from the Muslim population, and at the same time, he criticised Štadler for his Catholic propaganda. Štadler, who was Pilar's main opponent, believed that Catholic Croats should not be educated in any way other than as Catholics, thus advocating segregation between Catholics and Muslims.
-The HKU, like the HNZ, advocated unification of Bosnia and Herzegovina with other Croatian lands.
+The HKU, like the HNZ, advocated the unification of Bosnia and Herzegovina with other Croatian lands.
 It also promoted Christian morals, and unlike the HNZ, the HKU advocated the abolition of the serf system as they had no relations with the Muslims.